• Skip to main content

 Why Lemon Spritz Cookies?

-Spritz cookies are one of the classics my mom and I make every holiday season.
-They make a ton, are perfect for Christmas cookie boxes, and we’ve even had success shipping them to family members states away.
+Christmas spritz cookies are one of the classics my mom and I make every holiday season.
+They make a ton, are perfect for Christmas cookie boxes, and we’ve even had success shipping them to family members many states away.

 I always struggle with cookie recipes in the spring and summer!
 They just hold a special place in the fall and winter.
 Cue these Lemon Spritz Cookies!
 They are so light and refreshing yet still have that tender, buttery feel.
 One batch makes quite a few so they can be great to feed a crowd for all the spring and summertime get togethers.